jeffreycwitt/hn202/docs/islam-empires-and-law.md

 The Umayyads had effectively ruled their new vast empire through adopting and maintaining existing bureaucratic systems and the laws of conquered lands.
 There is something smart of about this, as it seems the least disruptive way to maintain conquered systems as productive sources of wealth.

 See for example Rosenwein's note on p.
-126:
+55:

-> "Damascus was the capital of a flourishing empire, much of which was administered by the Christian clerical class inherited by the Arabs."
+> "the Umayyads made Damascus, previously a minor Byzantine city, into their capital.
+Here they adopted many of the institutions of the culture that they had conquered, employing former Byzantine officials as administrators..."
 (SHMA, p.
-126).
+55).

 But there were some problems.